metrorailings/OwlBlog/content/posts/2022-week-13-insights.md

 Kirk almost seems cripplingly dependent on Justin Jefferson.

 Minnesota committing more to man coverage than usual.
+Looks like Donatell is willing to ease up a bit on what is otherwise a dogmatic faithfulness to the Fangio style of defense.

 ***